 When talk comes to food in South America, people mention steaks and ceviche.
 Argentina is praised for its excellent beef and Peru for its huge variety of dishes.
-You might even know a few Brazilian or Columbian dishes.
+You might even know a few Brazilian or Colombian dishes.
 But have you ever heard of Bolivian food?

 Also, if you want to learn more about Bolivian food, I recommend joining a foodie tour.
 We went with Red Cap Tours in La Paz, which was lots of fun and also very tasty.